chimezdev/aws-bootcamp-cruddur-2023/journal/week3.md

 ```

 - replace `import Cookies from 'js-cookie'` in *ProfileInfo.js* with `import { Auth } from 'aws-amplify'`
-- replace line *signOut* function block with this:
+- replace the *signOut* function block with this:
 ```
     const signOut = async () => {
         try {